yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 ---
-title: Use of Short-Term, Automatically-Renewed Certificates to address the LURK problem
+title: Use of Short-Term, Automatically-Renewed (STAR) Certificates to address the LURK problem
 abbrev: ACME STAR LURK
 docname: draft-sheffer-acme-star-lurk-latest
 date: 2016-09-17